Skip to content

 • Description: a short note explaining when to use the action.

-• Filters: narrow when the action appears by application, subsystem, or other attributes.
-Toggle Exact match to require an exact value match on every filter.
+• Filters: narrow when the action appears by Application and Subsystem.
+Toggle Exact match to require the row to contain every field referenced in the URL template.

 • Access: Private keeps the action to your account, and Shared makes it visible to teammates under the Shared section of the catalog.